-C5 acylcarnitine is formed from breakdown of isoleucine and leucine prior to interaction with BCKD, while C3 acylcarnitine is formed from value and isoleucine after metabolism by BCKD[70].
+C5 acylcarnitine is formed from breakdown of isoleucine and leucine prior to interaction with BCKD, while C3 acylcarnitine is formed from valine and isoleucine after metabolism by BCKD[70].
 Therefore, C5 and C3 acylcarnitine levels may provide additional information about the activity of BCKD in MetS.
 If BCKD is indeed impaired in MetS, one would expect C5 serum levels to be elevated due to pathway rerouting and possible reduction in C3 levels from upstream inhibition.
 However, a study recently compared acylcarnitine levels in four groups divided by obesity and metabolic wellness, and the group that most closely aligned with the ATP III criteria showed an increased ratio of C3 and C5 to total acylcarnitines as well as increased levels of C3 carnitine.
 This indicates that acylcarnitine formation occurs both upstream and downstream of BCKD[71].
 Bene et al[56] observed similar increases in serum C3 and C5 acylcarnitine[56].
-While the findings for C5 acylcarnitine is additionally formed from non BCAAs, including odd-chain fatty acids and threonine, providing us with little reductive information in this regard.
+While the findings for C5 acylcarnitine are consistent with BCKD inhibition, C3 acylcarnitine levels are not.
+C3 acylcarnitine is additionally formed from non BCAAs, including odd-chain fatty acids and threonine, providing us with little reductive information in this regard.
 Though the BCAAs are universally increased in MetS and evidence suggests ties to both inflammation and fatty acid oxidation, the other pathways leading to C3 acylcarnitine formation must also be explored in order to better assess BCKD activity.